N004Drake/android-casual/GUI/src/README.txt

 About:
-CASUAL is a Cross-platform ADB Scripting, Universal Android Loader.
+CASUAL is a Cross-platform Android Scripting and Unified Auxiliary Loader.
 CASUAL is a Scripting language and a package deployment system.
 It works with all android devices which can communicate with ADB.

 Copyright (C) 2012  Adam Outler.